 How do you tell if a plant is dead?
-While this may see like an easy question to answer, the truth is that telling if a plant is truly dead can be a difficult task sometimes.
+While this may seem like an easy question to answer, the truth is that telling if a plant is truly dead can be a difficult task sometimes.
 Plants do not have vital signs like a heartbeat or breathing in and out that would make it easy to tell if it is truly dead or alive.
 Instead, you have to rely on more subtle clues.

 If your plant has lost all of its leaves or the leaves have all gone brown, don’t panic.
 If you suspect your plant is dead but you aren’t sure, the fastest way to tell if it is dead is to check the stems.
 The stems of the plant should be pliable and firm and will have a green cast on the inside if they are still alive.

 If the stem is mushy or brittle, check the roots for the same conditions.
 The roots, too, should be pliable but firm.
 If both the stems and roots are brittle or mushy, the plant is dead and you will simply need to start over.

 Is the Plant Really Worth Saving?

 The next step is to decide if you really want to make the effort of nursing the plant back to health.
 Keep in mind that a plant may still die despite your best efforts.
-Also, the plant will look utterly pathetic for weeks, months or even years.
+Also, the plant will look utterly pathetic for weeks, months, or even years.
 Is it worth spending the time to recover what may be a lost cause, or could you get a comparable but healthy plant at the local nursery or store for a reasonable price?
-If this is a plant that has sentimental value or is hard to find, than it is certainly worth saving.
+If this is a plant that has sentimental value or is hard to find, then it is certainly worth saving.
 Otherwise, you should just start over again.

 What to Do When Only the Roots are Still Alive